 In a version made for Polish television, the entire forest scene, a crucial one in terms of character development, is edited out of the film; it just cuts straight to the waterfall scene.
-Apparently the scene was thought to be too scary by Polish executives, and so that left a complete Mood Whiplash in the story, and that version's Lampy with no explanation as to how she burned her bulb out.
+Apparently the scene was thought to be too scary by Polish executives, and so that left a huge gaping hole in the storyline, and that version's Lampy with no explanation as to how she burned her bulb out.

 Phil Hartman is the air conditioner and the hanging lamp in the hardware store from hell.
 It's kind of hard to tell it's Hartman, too, since for each character he does an impersonation (Jack Nicholson and Peter Lorre, respectively).

-Remember that song in 'Brave Little Toaster Goes to Mars'?
-The song 'I See a New You' was supposed to have been sung by the Toaster.
+In Goes to Mars, the song 'I See a New You' was supposed to have been sung by the Toaster.
 It wasn't.

 Jim Cummings subs for Alan King as the Supreme Commander in "Goes to Mars"' "Fight Right" song.